Bamboo Grove

 Bamboo Is A Symbol of Flexibility

-Bamboo is also a symbol of flexibility and being able to live together with a grove or forest.
+Bamboo is also a symbol of flexibility and living together with a grove or forest.
 Bamboo plants will all grow together.
 The bamboo will grow straight up, so it will also give room for other bamboo plants to grow beside it.

 There is a Chinese saying that says: